approach0/docs/content/en/devops.md

     * (Optional) `ss` for HTTP(s) proxy service

+#### A few notes

 To set a different config entry, one can run a job with injected variable.
 For example:
 ```
 swarm:service-create?service=indexer&service_indexer_mesh_sharding=5
 ```

+Be careful of service dependency.
+Forexample if you want restart `usersdb` service, you need also to restart `lattice` and `stats` services afterwards.

 ### 4. Maintenance